 RTF 390C, 490C.
-Introduction to Editing Processes.
+Topics in Introduction to Editing Processes.

 Introductory editing topics designed to build the foundation for later postproduction practice.
 Incorporates technical, aesthetic, and practical considerations into an overall view of editing as a process.
-Three or four lecture hours a week for one semester, with studio hours to be arranged.
+For each semester hour of credit earned, the equivalent of one lecture hour a week for one semester, with studio hours to be arranged.
 May be repeated for credit when the topics vary.
 Prerequisite: Graduate standing and consent of instructor and the graduate adviser.